 Max weight (gear, child and pack) 48.5 lbs.

-Kelty cut the junk in this sleek-and-minimalistic child carrier, giving it perhaps the best bang for your buck in our test.
-Well under 7 pounds, the Signature was the second-lightest pack (after the Osprey Poco LT), but it includes a handful of storage pockets for parents hauling more gear.
+There's no junk in this sleek and minimal child carrier from Kelty, giving it perhaps the best bang for your buck in our test.
+Well under 7 pounds, the Signature was the second-lightest framed pack (after the Osprey Poco LT), but it includes a handful of storage pockets for parents hauling more gear.
 A large zippered pocket on top and a zippered compartment on the bottom easily swallowed extra layers, water and food, and the hipbelt pockets stashed lip balm, keys and a few gels.
 The included sunshade neatly stows away inside its own pocket.
 Trade-off: The center of gravity sits higher in the Signature, so smaller testers with heavier children struggled with upper-back discomfort on trail.
 Buy here.

 Buying Advice

 Before taking a look at a kid carrier, take a look at your kid.
 If your babe is still an infant without any neck strength, your family is not yet ready for a backpack-style child carrier.
-Instead, opt for a soft front carrier until junior can sit upright on her own (and weighs more than 16 pounds).
+Instead, opt for a soft front carrier like the Osprey Poco Soft until junior can sit upright on her own (and weighs more than 16 pounds).
 Once your family is ready, there are a few components to consider.

 Suspension